-Planning review for these proposals necessitates a thorough assessment of the merits of a 50 metre high building along the subject site, respecting the setbacks if any, and stepbacks that may be applicable.
+Planning review for these proposals necessitates a thorough assessment of the merits of a 50 metre high building along the subject site.
 The formerly noted density can be reconfigured in order to soften the impacts on the public realm and microclimate.
 That is the intention of this project, to reorient permitted density to create a better urban design and quality public realm.